henryppercy/fpl-go-bot/README.md

 ## Current Features
 - **Discord Integration**: Sends a formatted version of an FPL table directly to any specified Discord channel.
 - **Detailed Standings**: Includes teams, current positions, total points, and recent movements in the league standings.
+- **Deadline Reminders**: Reminder to select your team the morning of deadline day.
 - **Automated Updates**: Utilises a cron job to send regular updates.
 - **Docker Integration**: Containerises the application for easier deployment and management.